futuregrid/manual/_sources/nimbus.txt

 Save the Changes to a New VM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that you have modified the VM ,you can save it back into your
+Now that you have modified the VM, you can save it back into your
 personal repository.
 To do this, you will use the --save and --newname
 options.
 You will also need the VM handle as it was displayed in the
 output from the run command.
 If you have forgotten what this was, you